KLayout/klayout/macbuild/ReadMe.md

 ```
 5. Copy/move generated bundles ("klayout.app" and "klayout.scripts/") to your "/Applications" directory for installation.

 ### 3B.
-Release build using the non-OS-standard Ruby 2.4 and Python 3.6 both from MacPorts:
+Release build using the non-OS-standard Ruby 2.4 and Python 3.6 both from MacPorts
 1. Make a symbolic link from the parent directory (where 'build.sh' exists) to 'build4mac.py', that is,
 ```
 build4mac.py -> macbuild/build4mac.py